 Sphera helps companies to develop a serious decarbonization strategy, set a Science Based Target and choose reliable offsetting approaches (see “7 Keys to Offsetting Your Carbon Emissions”) to achieve long-term net-zero emissions.
 With our SoFi Software, we deliver a tool to collect emissions data and track it over time, allowing transparency about where companies are along their sustainability journey.

 When it comes to sustainability in the supply chain, our consultants help companies screen their scope 3 emissions and identify hotspots for taking immediate action.
 We help develop approaches for engaging with suppliers.
 As a third party, we can help both customers and suppliers to extract reliable emissions data from the supply chain while, at the same time, allowing suppliers to protect their individual know-how.
-Our GaBi Software enables companies to carry out Life Cycle Assessments for purchased goods and enables them to feed their decarbonization strategy with reliable, high-quality supply chain data.
+Our Product Sustainability (GaBi) software enables companies to carry out Life Cycle Assessments for purchased goods and enables them to feed their decarbonization strategy with reliable, high-quality supply chain data.

 Stefan Premer also contributed to this article.
 He is a consultant at Sphera.